evan-caswell/smolchat/README.md

 It provides a simple way to interact with small open-source LLMs like **SmolLM2**, exposing an OpenAI-compatible `/chat/completions` API and a Streamlit web UI.
 The app allows you to adjust all of the input parameters given to the model and shows how to obtain structured JSON output from the model.

+the purpose of this project is to explore the capabilities of "small" LLMs that can be comfortably run on average consumer hardware.

 ---

 ## Features